owenrumney/gitart/README.md

 Still here?

-Generate some fantastic art from your git commit ids.
+Generate some fantastic art from your git object ids.

 ## Usage